bigleuxenchef/RestAPI/JSRestAPIHelloWorld/README.md

 ```

-then just open a browser on <http://localhost:8081>
+Then just open a browser on <http://localhost:8081>